Samagra-Development/dsep/README.md

 **/select**: This method/endpoint is allows for selecting some courses or trainings to be enrolled in/purchased by the user.
 The context domain for this method should be `dsep:courses`.
 In the reference course discovery platform implementation this endpoint is called when expanding a particular course to view its details.

+**/init**: This method/endpoint is allows for initiating purchasing a course or training by getting a quote from the provider and entering personal details required for enrollment.
+The context domain for this method should be `dsep:courses`.

 **/confirm**: This method/endpoint indicated the confirmation of an order after successful payment/enrollment.
 In the reference course discovery platform implementation this endpoint is called when visiting the course on the external website.

 ## Local installation